Frances Faye: Personal life

 Faye was married twice in the 1940s.
 In the late 1950s, a woman named Teri Shepherd became her manager and lifelong partner.
 Shepherd discussed her relationship with Faye in Bruce Weber's 2001 film Chop Suey.

 Later life

 Faye was arrested in 1955 on a narcotics charge in Los Angeles; police asserted that she and the three men arrested at the same time possessed marijuana.

 During the 1960s, Faye suffered a number of health related problems brought on by a hip accident in 1958.
 She nevertheless continued to tour into the early 1980s.
-Peter Allen credited her as a major influence and had Faye sing the vocals on the track "Just a Gigolo (Schoner Gigolo)" on his 1974 album, Continental American.
+Peter Allen credited her as a major influence and had Faye sing the backing vocals on the track 9 reprise of "Just a Gigolo (Schoner Gigolo)" on his 1974 album, Continental American.

 She returned to film in 1978, playing an elderly cocaine-sniffing madam in the Louis Malle film Pretty Baby.
 She retired shortly afterwards.
 At the time of her death in 1991, aged 79, she was living with Shepherd.